datasci611/bios611-projects-fall-2019-ayoung31/project_1/README.md

 Additionally, a new variable will be created that indicates whether a family is large (greater than four people), and another model will be built to predict the number of large families Urban ministries can expect on a given weekday.
 Predictions, with confidence intervals will be displayed in table format (to be used as a tool by the organization) and as graphs.
-Finally, we visualize how all of these variables (Daily pounds of food, clothing items, and number of large families) are related.
+Finally, we visualize how all of these variables (daily pounds of food, number of clothing items, and number of large families) are related.